-COVID-safe measures means builders are back in action on Midland Metropolitan University Hospital
+COVID-safe measures means builders are back in action on Midland Metropolitan University Hospital work on making sure those working on site were kept safe.

 When COVID-19 hit, the construction industry experienced a pause in work.
 This also briefly affected the development of our new super hospital, the Midland Met, whilst those in the industry developed ways in which work could be carried out in a COVID-safe environment.